-- §15-7-8.
-Identification of Technicians and Technician Trainees. - 8.1.
-Pharmacy technicians shall wear a name tag approved by the Board which contains the designation "Pharmacy Technician" while working in a pharmacy within this State.
+§15-7-8.
+Identification of Technicians and Technician Trainees.

+- 8.1.
+Pharmacy technicians shall wear a name tag which contains the designation "Pharmacy Technician" while working in a pharmacy within this State.
 The name tags shall contain lettering of a legible size.
 Pharmacy technicians and pharmacy technician trainees shall wear appropriate sanitary attire, other than a white coat. - 8.2.
-During the period of training, a pharmacy technician trainee shall wear a name tag approved by the Board which contains the designation "Pharmacy Technician Trainee".
-The name tags shall be a holder on a lanyard or to be pinned or clipped to the trainee's lab coat capable of holding and displaying a board-issued wallet-sized copy of the pharmacy technician trainee's credential, which shall identify the trainee by name and registration number. - §15-7-9.
-Certificate of Registration; Transfer of Registration. - 9.1.
+During the period of training, a pharmacy technician trainee shall wear a name tag which contains the designation "Pharmacy Technician Trainee."

+§15-7-9.
+Certificate of Registration; Transfer of Registration.

+- 9.1.
 The Board will provide a certificate of registration to applicants meeting the requirements for registration as a pharmacy technician or pharmacy technician trainee. - 9.2.
 The registration of the pharmacy technician or pharmacy technician trainee may not be transferred to another pharmacy unless: - 9.2.a. the pharmacies are under common ownership and control and have a common training program; or - 9.2.b. the pharmacist-in-charge of the pharmacy at which the pharmacy technician or pharmacy technician trainee intends to work certifies that the pharmacy technician or pharmacy technician trainee is competent to perform the duties assigned in that pharmacy, and the pharmacist-in-charge submits to the Board certification in the form of an affidavit from the pharmacist-in-charge that the pharmacy technician or pharmacy technician trainee has adequately completed the pharmacy-specific 20-hour training program as outlined in subsection 3.2 of this rule.